-Sometimes you may arrive at the University whilst you are waiting for an application or an appeal to be decided.
-In order to enrol vou may need to provide evidence that your application or appeal was made on time and that you are still waiting for a decision.
+There is a chance that you may arrive at the University while you are waiting for an application or an appeal to be decided.
+In order to enrol, you may need to provide evidence that your application or appeal was made on time and that you are still waiting for a decision.
 In some instances we may ask your permission to contact UKVI to confirm your current immigration status.
 If we are unable to confirm your current immigration status, the University will assume you do not have permission to stay in the UK and you could be withdrawn from your course.
 You can contact the International Office by email at VisaCompliance@mmu.ac.uk to confirm your student status.